thekana/MTRN3500-Assign2/README.md

 You must get this marked during your allocated lab time in week 8.
 Late penalties per School policy applies.
 ```
 3. Complete **assessment** in week 10.
-This is an assessment and therefore there areno repeat
+This is an assessment and therefore there are no repeat
-    opportunitiesfor these tasks.
+    opportunities for these tasks.
 You get only one opportunity to demonstrate.

 ```
 (a) The operation of the GNSS process plotting GNSS data on the graphicaldisplay and printing